rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 Working with our data bundled in a stack means we can index or slice both layers at once.

-Suppose we want to view temperature and pressure near JPL on day 90.
+Suppose we want to view temperature and pressure in Los Angeles on day 90.
 Instead of indexing temperature and pressure individually, we can index the DimStack:

 ````@example dimensionaldata_tutorial
 satellite_data[latitude = Near(34.2003), longitude = Near(-118.1711), time = At(90)]